ChumaSuey/bonk_chuma/README.md

 # "Tomb of the niners" - bonk_chuma
-Map for Quake, special Copper mod version 1.3 with the Hammer weapon included (hammer time baby)
+Map for Quake, special Copper mod version 1.3 with the Hammer weapon included (hammer time baby) also known as Bonk jam.

 ### Author info
 Map name : Tomb of the Niners